 If your property is under and Evacuation Order or Alert - CLICK HERE for information

-However, even the best of plans by your local government can only do so much.
-It is up to you, the resident, to follow three steps to Emergency Preparedness at home or at work:
+Even the best of plans by your local government can only do so much.
+It is up to you to follow three steps to Emergency Preparedness at home or at work:

 PreparedBC (Province of British Columbia)